 What is attribution and why is it such a big deal?

-Within social psychology, attribution is defined as the process by which individuals assign causes to behaviours or effects.
-This definition translates very well to digital marketing where the outcome (effect) is most often a purchase and using attribution we try to find the cause of that purchase, which will hopefully be an ad.
+Within social psychology, attribution is defined as the process by which individuals assign causes to behaviors or effects.
+This definition translates very well to digital marketing where the outcome i.e. a conversion action, can be attributed to particular marketing activity.

-This is, of course, easier said than done – imagine someone buys a pair of Nike sneakers – given the brand it’s quite likely that thousands of ad impressions preceded this purchase.
-Remember that we are trying to find the cause for an event – which of these ad impressions should we say is the cause?
+This is, of course, easier said than done.
+Imagine someone buys a pair of Nike sneakers online – likely thousands of impressions preceded this purchase – yet which ad do we attribute to the purchase?

-Traditionally there are two main practical ways of doing this:
+Traditionally, there are two main types of attribution models: